craftcms/cms/docs/multi-select-fields.md

 # Multi-select Fields

-{intro} Multi-select fields give you a multi-select input.
+Multi-select fields give you a multi-select input.

 ## Settings